 pay $25/year. get the tools.

-every tool built on destroysaas is open source. the foundation curates the best ones, runs public instances, and gives every member access. real software — not a demo, not a trial, not a newsletter.
+every tool built by the co-op is open source. destroysaas curates the best ones, runs public instances, and gives every member access. real software — not a demo, not a trial, not a newsletter.

 how it works

-not everything makes the cut. destroysaas identifies the most useful, most stable tools the ecosystem produces — the ones with broad appeal beyond the original sponsors.
+not everything makes the cut. destroysaas identifies the most useful, most stable tools the cooperative produces — the ones with broad appeal beyond the original sponsors.

-the foundation runs separate public instances of the curated tools. you join, you get in. same codebase, different infrastructure. no mixing with SMB data.
+the co-op runs separate public instances of the curated tools. you join, you get in. same codebase, different infrastructure. no mixing with business data.

 what members get